Get Started Selling Online

 If you're selling more than a few products, you will need a shopping cart.
 A shopping cart is a software application that typically allows for display and management of inventory.
 It allows customers to search for and accumulate a list of items for purchase, and place orders.

 PCI-DDS is a set of rules that the major credit card brands created with the objective of preventing credit card fraud.
 Anybody who accepts credit cards must be PCI compliant, which is a standard that includes not just your website, but how you store or process credit card data offline.
 Compliance must be validated either quarterly or annually.

 Whew!
-I know that's a lot to take in, but have no fear—if you need an eCommerce solution, just call me up and I'll answer any questions you have.
-All eCommerce websites I create utilize a shared SSL certificate (you don't have to pay a dime extra for it), are PCI compliant, and include full shopping cart functionality (even integrated shipping with major carriers).
+I know that's a lot to take in, but have no fear—if you're working with me for your eCommerce solution, I'm there every step of the way to answer your questions.
+Most eCommerce websites I create utilize a shared SSL certificate (you don't have to pay a dime extra for it), all are PCI compliant, and all include full shopping cart functionality (even integrated shipping with major carriers).
 I recommend using Authorize.net for both your merchant account and payment gateway.
 Let me know how I can help!